truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/General/ManageSysConfigSCALE.md

 {{< /hint >}}

 ### Resetting to Defaults

+{{< enterprise >}}
+Enterprise High Availability (HA) systems should never reset their system configuration to defaults.
+[Contact iXsystems Support]({{< relref "GetSupportSCALE.md" >}}) when a system configuration reset is required.
+{{< /enterprise >}}

+Save the system current configuration with the **Download File** option before resetting the configuration to default settings!
+If you do not save the system configuration before resetting it, you could lose data that was not backed up, and you cannot revert to the previous configuration.

 The **Reset to Defaults** option resets the system configuration to factory settings.
 After the configuration resets, the system restarts and users must set a new login password.

-{{< hint danger >}}
-Save the system current configuration with the **Download File** option before resetting the configuration to default settings!

-If you do not save the system configuration before resetting it, you could lose data that was not backed up, and you cannot revert to the previous configuration.
-{{< /hint >}}

 {{< taglist tag="scalesettings" limit="10" >}}
 {{< taglist tag="scalebackup" limit="10" title="Related Backup Articles" >}}